montagapallarols/vue-theater-layout/Plan.md

 const audience = [[], [], [], [], [], [], [], []]
 (each array is one row -> array -1)

-2 dimensional array (array with arrays inside of it)

 array[1][0]

 5. Sort the seats by row